Z1CC4/Free-Project-LudoKing/README.md

 - _returnPoints(Player player):_ adds 100 points to the player's total points and prints a message indicating the points awarded.

 - _play(Player pp):_ this is the main method that runs the game.
 It handles the entire game logic, including:
    1. Generating a random secret code composed of four characters.
    2. Allowing the player a limited number of attempts (20 by default) to guess the code.
    3. Providing feedback after each guess, indicating which characters are correctly positioned (X) and which are correct but in the wrong position (-).
    4. Offering options such as:

-Help: Displaying the game rules and commands.
+        - Help: Displaying the game rules and commands.

-Buy: Allowing the player to buy a letter of the code at its correct position by sacrificing five attempts.
+        - Buy: Allowing the player to buy a letter of the code at its correct position by sacrificing five attempts.
-History: Displaying the history of guesses and their evaluations.
+        - History: Displaying the history of guesses and their evaluations.

-If the player guesses the code correctly, they win points, and a perk may be assigned depending on the player's current perks.
-If the player runs out of attempts without guessing the code, the game ends with a loss.
-Key Concepts:
-Secret Code: A string of four characters randomly chosen from the first six letters of the alphabet (a-f).
-Evaluation: After each guess, the game provides an evaluation of how many characters are in the correct position and how many are in the code but in the wrong position.
-Player Interaction: The player interacts with the game through a series of prompts and commands.
+### 'TicTacToe' class
+**Player Move**: The player is prompted to enter their move (row and column).
+The move is validated to ensure it is within bounds and not on an already occupied space.
+**Computer Move:** The computer randomly selects an available position on the board.
+**Game Check:** After each move, the game checks if there is a winner or if the board is full.

+#### Methods
+- _returnPoints(Player player):_ this method awards the player 40 points if they win the game and informs them of the points they earned.

+- _play(Player p):_ this is the main method that runs the Tic-Tac-Toe game.
+It handles the game loop where the player and the computer take turns making moves until either one wins or the board is full (resulting in a tie).

+- _printBoard(char[][] gameBoard):_ prints the current state of the game board to the console.

+- _playerMove(char[][] gameBoard, Scanner sc, char player, Player p):_ handles the player's move, including input validation to ensure the move is valid.

+- _computerMove(char[][] gameBoard, char computer):_ randomly selects a move for the computer.

+- _isGameFinished(char[][] gameBoard, char player, Player playerObj):_ checks if the game is finished by either a win or a tie.
+If the player wins, they receive points and potentially a "Double Roll" perk.
+The game loop ends if this method returns true.

+- _isBoardFull(char[][] gameBoard):_ checks if the game board is full, which would result in a tie.

+- _hasContestantWon(char[][] gameBoard, char player):_ checks all possible winning conditions (rows, columns, diagonals) for the specified player.

+### 'Dice' class
+The 'Dice' class provides functionality to simulate rolling a dice.

+#### Methods
+- _roll():_ Simulates a standard six-sided dice roll, returning a random integer between 1 and 6.

+- _customRoll(int min, int max):_ Allows for a dice roll with a customizable range, returning a random integer between min and max.

+### 'TestIfQuizWorks' class
+The 'TestIfQuizWorks' is a class to test if all the quizzes work.

 ### 'QuizReturnPoints' Class
 The QuizReturnPoints class is a utility class used in the context of the Quiz1 mini-game to manage the distribution of points to a player after they participate in the quiz.